Follow these steps to apply for financial aid at the Middlebury Institute.

 Step 3: Review your financial aid offer letter.

-If you are an admitted student and you’ve submitted your FAFSA and Middlebury Institute financial aid application, we will email you an offer letter with instructions for accepting the aid offered to you.
+If you are an admitted student to one of our degree programs and you’ve submitted your FAFSA and Middlebury Institute financial aid application, we will email you an offer letter with instructions for accepting the aid offered to you.

 Step 5: Receive your financial aid.

 If you have completed the required steps above and are registered for classes, your financial aid will be released at the beginning of the semester.
 If the aid you accepted exceeds tuition and fees, we will issue a refund to you within the first two weeks of the semester.

 If you have any questions, please contact us.